z3i/gutenberg/book/introduction.md

-**{{name}}** is a README.md lifesaver when you are writing it large.
+**{{name}}** compiles multiple templates into one README.

+It generates static readme file from Mustache-powered plaintext files, which link automatically.
+It has a built-in library of mixins module.
+More on that later, now basic features and how to get it working.

 It uses {{semver}} and [Mustache](http://mustache.github.io), both are cool and I appreciate their usage.

-It generates static readme file from Mustache-powered markdown files, which link automatically.
-It has a built-in library of mixins, which you can port into your `context.rb` via including `Gutenberg::Mixins` module.
-More on that later, now basic features and how to get it working.